Angel-Source-Labs/laravel-expressions/Readme.md

 }
 ```

-The `GeometryInterface` is an interface implemented by our geometry objects that provide accessors to produce the WKT (Well Known Text)
+In this example, the `GeometryInterface` is an interface implemented by geometry objects that provide accessors to produce the WKT (Well Known Text)
-and SRID (Spatial Reference Identifiers) that are used by geometry query functions and might look like this:
+and SRID (Spatial Reference Identifiers) that are used by geometry query functions, and might look like this:

 ```php
 interface GeometryInterface